kyma-project/kyma/docs/helm-broker/docs/03-02-bind-bundles.md

     name: redis-v2-secrets
 ```

-In this example of the [binding action][bind], the Helm Broker returns the following values:
+In this example of the binding action, the Helm Broker returns the following values:
 - A `HOST` key with the defined inlined value.
 - A `PORT` key with the value from the field specified by the JSONPath expressions.
 The `redis-svc` Service runs this expression.
 - A `REDIS_PASSWORD` key with a value selected by the `redis-password` key from the `redis-secrets` Secret.